jschultz/kde-static/README.md

 - qt5, qtwebkit, libaccounts, signond
 - kdesrc-build

-Finally the build script launches a conainer `kde-static` to build frameworks and okular
+Finally the build script launches a conainer `kde-static` to build frameworks and okular using the stock kdesrc-build script.
+When it is finished the results can be extracted from the container, directory /home/kdedev/kde/install [TODO: Make this directory a volume]

 ## The results

 The final okular executable is around 85MB in size, which seems pretty reasonable to me for such a large application.
-Apparently using
-Link-Time Optimization (LTO) this could be reduced by up to 80%.
+Apparently by using Link-Time Optimization (LTO) this could be reduced by up to 80%.

 ## Other things